redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/logs.md

    spec.template.spec.containers` for this particular component, it creates two containers for it.

-When you do `odo logs`, you should logs from all these containers.
+When you run `odo logs`, you should see logs from all these containers.
 Each line is prefixed with `<container-name>:` to easily distinguish which the container the logs belong to.
 Since we named multiple containers in the `devfile.yaml` as `container`, `odo logs` has distinguished these containers